Trump removes official overseeing jobs data after dismal employment report

 “GREAT JOB NUMBERS, STOCK MARKET UP BIG!”
 Trump posted at the time.

 The revisions to the May and June numbers were quite large and surprising to many economists.
 At the same time, every monthly jobs report includes revisions to the prior two months' figures.
-Those revisions occur as the government receives more responses to its survey, which help provide a more complete picture of employment trends each month.
+Those revisions occur as the government receives more responses from businesses to its survey, which helps provide a more complete picture of employment trends each month.

 In the past decade, companies have taken longer to respond, which may have contributed to larger monthly revisions.